-Cemeteries meeting: 15th June 2012

-Attended by: John Scholefield (CBMDC), Antonio Smith (CBMDC) and Laura Mayo (Arup)
+Cemeteries meeting: 15th June 2012 Attended by: John Scholefield (CBMDC), Antonio Smith (CBMDC) and Laura Mayo (Arup)

-The meeting confirmed the following information:

-There are the following cemeteries in the Bradford District:
+The meeting confirmed the following information: There are the following cemeteries in the Bradford District:

 Bingley Bowling Charlestown Clayton

 God's Acre (Burley- in-Wharfedale) Haworth Ilkley Menston

 Morton Nab Wood North Bierley Oakworth

 Oxenhope Queensbury Scholemoor Silsden

 Silsden Chuchyard Stanbury Steeton Thornton

-Tong Utley Wilsden Windhill

-Crematoria facilities are also provided at:-

-Scholemoor

-Nab Wood

-Oakworth

-The Bradford Council for Mosques currently manage burial space on behalf of the Muslim community and pay CBMDC a fee for the right to bury on this land.

-The Nab Wood cemetery is now full and is closed to new grave burials, unless space is available in existing graves.

-The existing crematoria do not have mercury abatement equipment and CBMDC will need to pay for 'abatement credits for 50% of all cremations.
-The crematorium at Scholemoor functions well, but the chapel facilities are inadequate for current requirements (too small).
-The setting and location of the Scholemoor Crematorium is also not considered to fit with the standards users expect from the crematorium, given its urban setting.
-In addition the facility is not located in the area from which the majority of its users originate in South Bradford.

-There will also be a need to identify a new burial site in the Bingley / Keighley area within 15 years.
+То ng Utley Wilsden Windhill Cremeto ria facilities are al so provided at: Scholem so provided at Nab Wo Oakwort The Brad lford Council for n behalf of the Muslim e ht to bury on this land.
+The Nab existing s now full and is cl osed to new grave buri als, unless space is available i for 'abat but the c location expect fr ement credits for hapel facilities are of the Scholemoo om the crematori 50% of all cremation e inadequate for cur r Crematorium is al um, given its urban ns.
+The crematorium a rent requirements (too so not considered to fit and CBMDC will need to pay tt Scholemoor functions well, small).
+The setting and t with the standards users facility is not located in the d. years.
+The become Utley an There will also be a need to identify a new burial site in the Bingley / Keighley area within 15 years.
 This will be required when other cemeteries in the area, in addition to Nab Wood Cemetery become full.
 This is currently not critical as there are existing facilities at Bingley, Charlestown, Utley and Morton.
 The costs to provide the required infrastructure to make a field into a cemetery are approximately £600,000 to £800,000 depending on the size of the field.

-The Bereavement services are also looking for a potential site for a crematorium in South Bradford.
-The services are working with the LDF team to try and identify a suitable site in the Oakenshaw / Wyke area.
-This is likely to cost approximately $\pounds 4 - 5$ million depending on the chosen site and the quality of the landscaping finish.

-The Council has investigated the potential to expand existing cemeteries to meet short to medium term capacity issues in certain parts of the district.
-This would however be subject to the land being either in Council ownership or the Council being able to purchase the land.
-The expansion land must also be appropriate for burial purposes and planning permission would need to be obtained.
-In the longer term there is an aspiration for the long term provision of first class burial and cremation facilities within the district.

-To deliver new facilities capital funds will need to be sought through agreement of the Bradford Executive Committee.

-In terms of burial services, there is an average of 50 year supply available across the district, although this is not evenly distributed.
+Bradford Oakensh l.
+The services are aw / Wyke area.
+7 working with the I approximately $\pounds 4 - 5$ crematorium in South entify a suitable site in the million depending on the term cap being eit land mus obtained acity issues in cer her in Council ow at also be appropri tain parts of the dis mership or the Coun ate for burial purpo m there is an aspirat trict.
+This would howe neil being able to purch ses and planning perm eries to meet short to medium ver be subject to the land hase the land.
+The expansion ission would need to be provision of first class burial er new facilities c e Committee. apital funds will nee ed to be sought through agreement of the Bradford In terms of burial services, there is an average of 50 year supply available across the district, although this is not evenly distributed.
 The existing capacity within each of these cemeteries is detailed below.
 A table with burial space per cemetery was provided by email and is included in the baseline.

-It is very difficult to predict the rate at which burial spaces will be taken up.
-It is monitored by the Bereavement service on a one yearly basis.
-The impact of the recent closure of Nab Wood is still unclear, as it postcode data showed that the population of Bradford were using Nab Wood, as well as more local populations (Bingley and Shipley).
-The Bereavement service will monitor take up of burial space around the Nab Wood area closely, but there is burial space available in the area and will be almost for the life of the plan.
+Bereaver unclear, as more burial sp nent service on a as it postcode data local populations one yearly basis.
+The a showed that the po- (Bingley and Shiple b Wood area closed he impact of the recent opulation of Bradford v ey).
+The Bereavement s tken up.
+It is monitored by the closure of Nab Wood is still were using Nab Wood, as well service will monitor take up of pace available in the area and rium and will eventually need n the District there is enough

-The Bereavement service is seeking to find a site for a new crematorium and will eventually need to find a new cemetery site in the Bingley / Keighley area.
-Overall in the District there is enough burial space to meet the projected needs up to 2030.